Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

 - On Wednesday, April 28th, Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock.
 The shares were sold at an average price of $72.27, for a total transaction of $1,445,400.00.

-The firm also recently declared a quarterly dividend, which will be paid on Monday, June 14th.
-Shareholders of record on Tuesday, June 1st will be issued a $0.10 dividend.
-This represents a $0.40 annualized dividend and a yield of 0.60%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, June 14th.
+Stockholders of record on Tuesday, June 1st will be issued a dividend of $0.10 per share.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.61%.
 The ex-dividend date of this dividend is Friday, May 28th.
-Interactive Brokers Group’s dividend payout ratio (DPR) is presently 16.06%.
+Interactive Brokers Group’s payout ratio is 16.06%.

-Several institutional investors and hedge funds have recently bought and sold shares of IBKR.
-Greenwich Wealth Management LLC grew its holdings in shares of Interactive Brokers Group by 1,482.2% in the 4th quarter.
-Greenwich Wealth Management LLC now owns 10,011,408 shares of the financial services provider’s stock worth $609,895,000 after purchasing an additional 9,378,652 shares during the last quarter.
-Kayne Anderson Rudnick Investment Management LLC grew its holdings in shares of Interactive Brokers Group by 14.5% in the 1st quarter.
-Kayne Anderson Rudnick Investment Management LLC now owns 8,393,971 shares of the financial services provider’s stock worth $613,097,000 after purchasing an additional 1,064,561 shares during the last quarter.
-Samlyn Capital LLC grew its holdings in shares of Interactive Brokers Group by 166.2% in the 1st quarter.
-Samlyn Capital LLC now owns 1,513,192 shares of the financial services provider’s stock worth $110,524,000 after purchasing an additional 944,759 shares during the last quarter.
-Norges Bank bought a new stake in shares of Interactive Brokers Group in the 4th quarter worth about $47,763,000.
-Finally, Putnam Investments LLC bought a new stake in shares of Interactive Brokers Group in the 1st quarter worth about $53,988,000.
-18.76% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently added to or reduced their stakes in the company.
+Ameritas Investment Company LLC bought a new position in shares of Interactive Brokers Group during the 1st quarter worth about $33,000.
+Benjamin F. Edwards & Company Inc. bought a new position in Interactive Brokers Group during the 1st quarter valued at about $57,000.
+Graves Light Private Wealth Management Inc. bought a new position in Interactive Brokers Group during the 4th quarter valued at about $54,000.
+Eaton Vance Management bought a new position in Interactive Brokers Group during the 1st quarter valued at about $75,000.
+Finally, Amundi Pioneer Asset Management Inc. lifted its holdings in Interactive Brokers Group by 73.7% during the 4th quarter.
+Amundi Pioneer Asset Management Inc. now owns 1,077 shares of the financial services provider’s stock valued at $66,000 after purchasing an additional 457 shares during the last quarter.
+18.76% of the stock is owned by institutional investors.

-IBKR has been the subject of a number of analyst reports.
-Credit Suisse Group boosted their price objective on shares of Interactive Brokers Group from $92.00 to $110.00 and gave the stock an “outperform” rating in a research note on Wednesday, April 21st.
-The Goldman Sachs Group boosted their price objective on shares of Interactive Brokers Group from $73.00 to $83.00 and gave the stock a “neutral” rating in a research note on Monday, April 5th.
-Finally, Jefferies Financial Group initiated coverage on shares of Interactive Brokers Group in a research note on Friday, March 5th.
-They issued a “buy” rating and a $89.00 price objective for the company.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and four have assigned a buy rating to the stock.
-The company currently has an average rating of “Hold” and a consensus target price of $77.43.
+A number of research analysts recently issued reports on IBKR shares.
+The Goldman Sachs Group raised their target price on shares of Interactive Brokers Group from $73.00 to $83.00 and gave the company a “neutral” rating in a research note on Monday, April 5th.
+Credit Suisse Group raised their target price on shares of Interactive Brokers Group from $92.00 to $110.00 and gave the company an “outperform” rating in a research note on Wednesday, April 21st.
+Jefferies Financial Group began coverage on shares of Interactive Brokers Group in a research report on Friday, March 5th.
+They issued a “buy” rating and a $89.00 price target on the stock.
+Finally, Zacks Investment Research lowered shares of Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $72.00 price target on the stock. in a research report on Wednesday.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the company.
+The company has a consensus rating of “Hold” and an average price target of $78.86.

 Interactive Brokers Group Company Profile